-Monitoring Type Area Site Monitoring Frequency and Timing Details Walk Through Assessment/ Specific Enhancement Initiatives All RWEAs NA Annually A walk through assessment will be undertaken during the monitoring event to record opportunistic sightings within the RWEAs including: Fire events or management; Weeds (including compiling a list of exotic species and recording new weed infestations including location and extent); Pest animals (species and location must be recorded, including evidence of pest animals such as burrows, scats or disturbance); Visitor impact and vehicle access (including evidence of any recent usage, and the presence of any new access tracks); Rubbish dumping; Natural regeneration of previously disturbed areas; and Sightings of threatened species.
+Monitoring Type Area Site Monitoring Frequency and Timing Details Specific Enhancement Initiatives RWEAs including: Fire events or management; Weeds (including compiling a list of exotic species and recording new weed infestations including location and extent); Pest animals (species and location must be recorded, including evidence of pest animals such as burrows, scats or disturbance); Visitor impact and vehicle access (including evidence of any recent usage, and the presence of any new access tracks); Rubbish dumping; Natural regeneration of previously disturbed areas; and Sightings of threatened species.
 Visual Monitoring All Rehabilitation Areas NA Annually Visual monitoring of revegetation will be undertaken to ensure vegetation is establishing and to determine the need for any maintenance and/or contingency measures (such as the requirement for supplementary plantings, erosion control and weed and animal pest control).
 Visual assessments allow for the rapid application of remedial actions where necessary.
 Subsidence Inspection Areas overlying existing underground workings or proposed underground mining areas Those areas identified as being affected by subsidence Annually Areas overlying existing underground workings or proposed underground mining areas are subject to annual subsidence monitoring inspections.
 These inspections: Identify any isolated surface disturbances; Assess the level of disturbance to native vegetation and the condition of the vegetation (e.g. health and vigour of species and communities); and Assess any changes in drainage lines or watercourses (that may be attributable to subsidence).

-Figure 10: Floristic and Habitat Monitoring Sites
+Figure 12: Floristic and Habitat Monitoring Sites

-Figure 11: LFA Monitoring Locations
+Figure 13: LFA Monitoring Locations

-Figure 12: Location of Riparian Monitoring Cross-Sections and Transects
+Figure 14: Location of Riparian Monitoring Cross-Sections and Transects

-Figure 13: Bird Monitoring Locations
+Figure 15: Bird Monitoring Locations

-Figure 14: Freshwater Macroinvertebrate Monitoring
+Figure 16: Freshwater Macroinvertebrate Monitoring